failsafe-lib/failsafe/README.md

 #### Circuit Breakers

-Systems that rely on timeouts to determine whether an operation has failed are often susceptible to overloading.
-[Circuit breakers][FowlerCircuitBreaker] are a way of creating systems that [fail-fast][FailFast] by temporarily disabling execution as a way of preventing overload.
+[Circuit breakers][FowlerCircuitBreaker] are a way of creating systems that [fail-fast][FailFast] by temporarily disabling execution as a way of preventing system overload.
 Creating a circuit breaker is straightforward:

 ```java
 CircuitBreaker breaker = new CircuitBreaker()